1st Canadian Parachute Battalion: Operation Varsity

 1st Canadian Parachute Battalion was ordered to seize and hold the central area on the western edge of the woods, where there was a main road running north from the Wesel to Emmerich, and to a number of houses.
 It was believed this area was held by German paratroopers.
 "C" Company would clear the northern part of the woods near the junction of the roads to Rees and Emmerich.
-Once this area was secure, "A" Company would advance through the position and seize the houses located near the DZ.
+Once this area was secure, "A" Company would advance through the position and seize the houses near the DZ.
 "B" Company would clear the South-Western part of the woods and secure the battalion's flank.
 Despite some of the paratroopers being dropped some distance from their landing zone, the battalion managed to secure its objectives quickly.
 The battalion lost its commanding officer, Lieutenant-Colonel Jeff Nicklin, who was killed during the initial jump on 24 March 1945.
 Following the death of Nicklin, the last unit commander was Lieutenant-Colonel G.F.
 Eadie until the battalion's disbandment.

 The outcome of this operation was the defeat of the German I Parachute Corps in a day and a half.
-In the following 37 days, the battalion advanced 285 mi as part of the British 6th Airborne Division, encountering the Bergen-Belsen concentration camp on 15 April 1945 and taking the city of Wismar on 2 May 1945 to prevent the Soviets from advancing too far west.
+In the following 37 days, the battalion advanced 285 mi as part of the British 6th Airborne Division, encountering the Bergen-Belsen concentration camp on 15 April.

+The battalion took the city of Wismar on 2 May to prevent Soviet troops from advancing further west in their attempt to occupy Denmark.
 It was at Wismar that the battalion met up with the Red Army (the only Canadian army unit to do so during hostilities, other than a Canadian Film and Photo Unit detachment).
-Germany surrendered unconditionally on 8 May and the battalion returned to England.
+Germany surrendered unconditionally on 8 May and the battalion stayed in Wismar for two more weeks, before being flown back to England.